Pringlez/Java-AI-Project/README.md

 ![alt text](/res/help.png "Helper Item")

 ### Game Features
-Details about the different features implemented into the game.
+Details about the different features implemented into the game, from the weapons to the enemies encountered in the maze.
 #### Steps Counter
 The game features a special step counter that display how many steps the player will need to take until the goal is reached, this re-computes every time the player moves position.
 The A* search algorithm is used to compute this variable.